We hope you have had a wonderful break and that your child is looking forward to this exciting festive term.

 This year we will continue to use the ‘Cornerstones curriculum’ to support our wider learning.

-Our main topic across the next two terms is called ‘Through the Ages’; it is a history-based unit where we will be focusing on developing our understanding of British prehistory from the Stone Age to the Iron Age, including changes to people and lifestyle caused by ingenuity, invention and technological advancement.
-We will be learning about the Stone Age and their use of stone for making tools and weapons and the transition from the hunter-gatherer lifestyle to farming.
-Bronze Age use of metals, including bronze, to make tools, weapons and objects, and the creation of large settlements and social hierarchy.
+This term, our main topic ‘Through the Ages’ continues.
+We will be focusing on developing our understanding of British prehistory from the Stone Age to the Iron Age, including changes to people and lifestyle caused by ingenuity, invention and technological advancement.
+We will be learning about the Stone Age and their use of stone for making tools and weapons and the transition from the hunter-gatherer lifestyle to farming, Bronze Age use of metals, including bronze, to make tools, weapons and objects, and the creation of large settlements and social hierarchy.
 Finally, we will be learning about the Iron Age and how they used metals, including iron, to make stronger, more effective tools and weapons and fine, decorative objects.
 Farming became more efficient and religion was an important part of life.

-Geography – Our project will be ‘One Planet, Our World’.
+Our project will be ‘One Planet, Our World’.
 This project teaches essential skills and knowledge to locate countries and cities, and use grid references, compass points and latitude and longitude.
-They learn about the layers of the Earth and plate tectonics and discover the five major climate zones.
+The children learn about the layers of the Earth and plate tectonics and discover the five major climate zones.
 They learn about significant places in the United Kingdom and carry out fieldwork to discover how land is used in the locality.

-Computing – We will continue to follow the ‘Teach Computing’ Curriculum and we will start the year looking at Computing Systems and Networks.
-We are going developing our understanding of digital devices, with an initial focus on inputs, processes, and outputs.
+We will continue to follow the ‘Teach Computing’ Curriculum and we will start the year looking at Stop Frame Animation.
+We are going to create our own short story animation.

-R.E – Out topic is going to be ‘What do people believe about God’.
-We will be learning and exploring different religious and spiritual ways of life regarding diverse beliefs about God.
+Our topic is going to be ‘What do people believe about God?’
+We will be learning about and exploring different religious and spiritual ways of life regarding diverse beliefs about God.

-P.E – We are going to be focusing on Hockey this term.
-Our P.E day is Tuesday, please make sure they come into school wearing their full P.E kit on this day.
+We are going to be focusing on Dance this term.
+Our P.E. day is Tuesday, please make sure they come into school wearing their full P.E. kit on this day

 Homework will be set on a Tuesday and is to be completed by the following Monday.
 This will be set on Google Classroom.